joshbegley/nyt-latest/README.md

 **Palace charged by FA for alleged 'provocative' behaviour by fans during Forest game**\
-`A banner appearing to show Forest owner Evangelos Marinakis was held up in Selhurst's Park Lower Holmesdale Stand during the fixture.`\
+`A banner appearing to show Forest owner Evangelos Marinakis was held up in Selhurst Park's Lower Holmesdale Stand during the fixture.`\
 https://nytimes.com/athletic/6574063/2025/11/05/crystal-palace-forest-banner-fa-charge/

 **Believe in these (6-1) Bulls?
 Latest comeback win offers more reasons to do so**\